How to use I2C in Arduino: Communication between two Arduino Boards

 7. Wire.onReceive();

 Use: This function gets called when a slave device receives a data from a master.
-Here we can include Wire.read(); function to read the data sent from master.
+Here we can include Wire.read(); function to read the data sent from the master.

 8. Wire.requestFrom(address,quantity);